L'onore e il rispetto

-L'onore e il Rispetto is an Italian crime drama broadcast on Canale 5.
+L'onore e il Rispetto is an Italian crime-drama and Soap opera broadcast on Canale 5.
 It is composed of four seasons of six episodes each: the first aired in 2006, the second in 2009 and the third in 2012.
 The fourth season, initially scheduled for the first months of the year, was broadcast from 1 September 2015.
 Even before the airing of the said season, Mediaset renewed the series for a fifth season.

 The first season was directed by Salvatore Samperi, the second by the same Samperi (who died before the broadcast) and Luigi Parisi, the third and fourth season by the latter and Alessio Inturri.

 The series is the stepping stone into the world of fiction for the successful couple Manuela Arcuri and Gabriel Garko and has hosted several renowned actors, including: Virna Lisi, Giancarlo Giannini, Paul Sorvino, Ángela Molina, Vincent Spano, Eric Roberts, Giuliana De Sio, Ben Gazzara, Ray Lovelock, Alessandra Martines, Lina Sastri, Burt Young, Barbara De Rossi, and Bo Derek.

+As of 2025, reruns are currently shown on La5 as is available on Mediaset Infinity.
+In the United States, the series was made available on Amazon Prime Video as Honor and Respect - The Series.
+The North American rights for the series are also currently held by FilmRise.